deepdoctection/deepdoctection/README.md

 2. **Fine-tune pre-trained DNN** on your own labeled dataset.
 Use generally acknowledged metrics for evaluating training improvements.

 3. **Compose your document analyzer** by choosing a model and plug it into your own pipeline.
+For example, you can use pdfplumber if you have native PDF documents.
+Or you can benchmark OCR results with AWS Textract (account needed and paid service).
+Maybe you are looking for an OCR alternative to Tesseract?
+There are other open source alternatives available, ready to use after pip install.

-4. Wrap DNNs from open source projects into the **deep**doctections API and **enrich your pipeline easily with SOTA models**.
+5. Wrap DNNs from open source projects into the **deep**doctections API and **enrich your pipeline easily with SOTA models**.

-5. All models are now available at the :hugs: [**Huggingface Model Hub**](https://huggingface.co/deepdoctection) .
+6. All models are now available at the :hugs: [**Huggingface Model Hub**](https://huggingface.co/deepdoctection) .
 You can acquire more details in the respective model cards.

 Check [**this notebook**](./notebooks/Get_Started.ipynb) for an easy start, as  well as the full